Skip to content

 PANS and PANDAS can affect children of any age, but they often manifest in early childhood or adolescence.
 However, cases in adults have also been reported, although less frequently.

-Can dietary changes or nutritional supplements help manage the symptoms of PANDAS?
+Can dietary changes or nutritional supplements help manage the symptoms of PANDAS and other mental health issues?

 Some parents have reported improvements in their child's symptoms with dietary modifications, such as eliminating gluten or dairy and supplements like omega-3 fatty acids or probiotics.
 However, it's essential to consult with a healthcare professional before making any significant changes to your child's diet or supplement regimen.